 Medical insurance is a necessity for everyone.
-Getting to know how Israel’s healthcare system works is the first step toward making sure you have sufficient coverage.
+Getting to know how Israel’s healthcare system works is the first step to ensuring you have sufficient coverage.

 What is Kupat Cholim?

-Returning residents and temporary residents are eligible for Bituach Leumi coverage after a designated waiting period.
-However, they will not be eligible for any kupat cholim services during this time.
-Therefore, it is critical that they arrange private insurance coverage until they are accepted as Bituach Leumi members.
+Returning residents and temporary residents become eligible for Bituach Leumi coverage only after a designated waiting period.
+During this time, they will not be eligible for any kupat cholim services during this time, so it is critical to arrange private insurance coverage until they become Bituach Leumi members.

-Students will not be covered by Bituach Leumi until they have established residency in Israel (see our guides on Bituach Leumi).
-They may be eligible for limited kupat cholim services on a tourist plan (see below).
+Foreign citizens holding student visas from a Torah institution are not covered by Bituach Leumi until they have established residency in Israel (see our guides on Bituach Leumi).
+They may be eligible for limited kupat cholim services on a “tourist plan” (see below).

 Kupat Cholim Options